NuSkooler/enigma-bbs/docs/index.md

 ```

-*Note #1:* The first user who register/apply (user ID = 1) will be automatically be added to the sysop group.
+*Note #1:* The first user who register/apply (user ID = 1) will be automatically be added to the `sysops` group.
 And thus becomes SysOp.

 *Note #2:* All data is stored by default in Sqlite3 database files within the `db` sub folder, including user data, messages, system logs and file meta data.